pdolezal/net.yetamine/README.md

 # Yetamine #

-This repository provides common parts for Yetamine projects for the Java platform.
-Besides them, it contains settings, guidelines and other useful resources used for their development.
-Don't hesitate to see our projects!
+This repository provides the common setup for Yetamine projects for the Java platform and our projects uses it, but it hosts no actual project.
+Visit our other repositories to see the projects.

 ## Commitment ##